Our insurance brokers’ approach to risk management solutions helps you to achieve the right level of insurance cover.

 Because both are potentially combustible, waste disposal and pallet storage should be part of your site organisation.
 Considerations might include the construction material of any adjacent walls as well as the pallets (wood or plastic), and the height they are stacked to.
 QBE recommends separating pallets by 10 metres from warehouse walls.

 As a first step in your risk management planning consider conducting an audit to identify the exposures on your site.
-For a comprehensive and objective view you could consider engaging an external property risks assessor.

 In terms of general essentials minimum requirements might include